colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 for that message, wrap it in a transaction, run the event handler, and hand the result of the transaction to the master controller.
-The master decides on a global order, checks whether any concurrent transactions conflict with each other (and aborts one of them if they do), sends the serialized transactions to the backups, and waits for ACKs before updating the switches and logging a commit message.
+The master decides on a global order, checks whether any concurrent transactions conflict with each other (and aborts one of them if they do), updates the switches, sends the serialized transactions to the backups, and waits for ACKs before logging a commit message.

 This is very similar to the previous solution, but it gives us two benefits over the previous approach: